davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-nineteen-hundred-eighty-five-feb-13-2026.md

   - Paul McCartney & Wings
   - "Nineteen Hundred and Eighty Five"
   - _Band On the Run_
+  - "A Super-Spectacular Day"

 ---

 ![cartoon by Dave Rhoden of a man singing lyrics from "Nineteen Hundred and Eighty Five" by Paul McCartney & Wings on a home karaoke machine](/static/img/karaoke/nineteen-hundred-and-eighty-five-feb-13-2026.png)

+Other than the time spent creating this masterpiece, it was _not_ such a super-spectacular day.